Atomic and group contributions

 One of the interesting features of Minimum-Distance distributions is that they can be naturally decomposed into the atomic or group contributions.
 Simply put, if a MDDF has a peak at a hydrogen-bonding distance, it is natural to decompose that peak into the contributions of each type of solute or solvent atom to that peak.

-To obtain the atomic contributions of an atom or group of atoms, the contrib functions are provided.
+To obtain the atomic contributions of an atom or group of atoms, the contributions function is provided.
 For example, in a system composed of a protein and water, we would have defined the solute and solvent using:

 using PDBTools, ComplexMixtures